Yotam1312/EasyPass/README.md

 The goal : help people securely store and manage their passwords without confusion or technical barriers.

-Built as a cross-platform app using .NET MAUI with a .NET 9 Web API backend (hosted on Render) and a PostgreSQL cloud database, EasyPass combines a clean UI with secure authentication, reliable data management, and modern deployment using Docker containers.
+Built as a cross-platform app using .NET MAUI with a .NET 9 Web API backend (hosted on Render) and a local SQLite cloud database, EasyPass combines a clean UI with secure authentication, reliable data management, and modern deployment using Docker containers.
 ## Project Status 🚀

-* The project is now fully live and deployed.
+* The project backend is fully functional and Dockerized.
+* Android app successfully tested with the live API hosted on Render.
+* AES-256 encryption for stored passwords is implemented.
-* All core functionality (registration, login with PIN, password management, and CRUD operations) is working and connected to a real cloud-based PostgreSQL database.
+* All core functionality (registration, login with PIN, password management, and CRUD operations) is working with a live connection.
-* The API runs as a Dockerized container on Render, ensuring scalability and consistent performance across environments.

 🧱 Planned Features

-🔒 Full AES-256 encryption for stored passwords

-👆 Login via fingerprint or facial recognition
+⚡ Performance optimization for faster login and registration

+👆 “Remember Me” and biometric login (fingerprint / Face ID)

 🎨 Complete UI/UX redesign for improved accessibility

-📱 Android .apk build and future iOS support
+📱 iOS version and further Android polish

+ **And more to come**

 ## Key Features
 🧍‍♂️ User registration & login with secure PIN authentication